How to find a job in Spain – 10 Key Tips and Resources

 1) become fluent (have a look at the method I presented last time to learn spanish in 6 months)

 2) create your own network – Contacts are a very important aspect of getting a job in Spain.
 I leveraged contacts to learn the ropes and land interviews.
 By assisting to networking events, you can quickly constitute a network of professional contacts who also are foreigners for instance and are more likely to help you.
-Connect to my linkedin profile and I will introduce you to the most interesting groups I’ve been to

 3) identify precisely targets, some of which you would have never thought of before coming here